Conrad Grebel University College: History

 Starting in the late 1950s, discussions among Harvey W. Taves (Director of the Canadian office of the Mennonite Central Committee) and others occurred with the purpose of establishing a college undergirded by the peace commitment of the Mennonite church.
 Following the founding of Conrad Grebel College in 1963, Taves served as secretary of the board for several years.
 In 2001, it has become a university.

 An Act respecting Conrad Grebel University College was assented to June 24, 2004.

 Facilities

 Grebel (pronounced "Grey-bull") is located next to the University of Waterloo and offers residence and classes for students.
-The facility has residences for 142 students, as well as apartments for an additional 32 students.
+The facility has space in residence for 140 students, as well as an on-campus apartment building which houses an additional 32 students.

+Along with classrooms, Grebel's academic wing is home to the Milton Good Library and the Kindred Credit Union Centre for Peace Advancement.

 Ensembles

-Many music ensembles are run by the Conrad Grabel University College, including: Orchestra @UWaterloo, instrumental chamber ensembles, jazz ensemble, Balinese gamelan ensemble, and choirs.
+Many music ensembles are run by the Conrad Grebel University College, including: Orchestra @UWaterloo, instrumental chamber ensembles, jazz ensemble, Balinese gamelan ensemble, and choirs.
 These ensembles are open to students in the music programs or those outside of the College.

+Since 2003, the Grebel community has put on a musical once every two years.
+In 2025, they performed the first Canadian production of The Clockmaker's Daughter.